mehwaffle10/Waffle_Balance/README.md

 - Do full damage to stone structures instead of half (3 shot stone doors and tunnels, 2 shot storage)
 - Do 2x damage to wood structures instead of 1.4x (1 shot wood doors, already 1 shot wood buildings)

-Slash/Arrow/Jab
+Wood Structure Damage
-- Do full damage to wood structures instead of 1/8 heart for damage <= 1 heart and 1/4 * damage for damage > 1 heart
+- Arrows do full damage to wood structures instead of 1/8 heart for damage <= 1 heart and 1/4 * damage for damage > 1 heart
+- Swords do half damage to wood structures instead of 1/8 heart for damage <= 1 heart and 1/4 * damage for damage > 1 heart
 - Do the math:
 	- wood shops have 4 health
 	- storages have 10 health